UPDATE 7-Oil falls as banks cut price forecasts

 OPEC members are also under pressure to increase supply to customers, particularly in Asia.

-Saudi Aramco IPO-ARMO.SE will meet customers' full crude oil requirements in India and many other Asian countries in August, several sources with knowledge of the matter said on Tuesday.
+Saudi Aramco (IPO-ARMO.SE) will meet customers' full crude oil requirements in India and many other Asian countries in August, several sources with knowledge of the matter said on Tuesday.

 "There is no (supply) cut" even for heavier grades such as Arab Medium and Heavy crude in August, one of the sources said.